BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-A server is a computer program that provides a service to another computer programs (and its user).
-In a data center, the physical computer that a server program runs in is also frequently referred to as a server.
+A server is a computer program or device that provides a service to another computer program and its user, also known as the client.
+In a data center, the physical computer that a server program runs on is also frequently referred to as a server.
 That machine may be a dedicated server or it may be used for other purposes as well.

 In the client/server programming model, a server program awaits and fulfills requests from client programs, which may be running in the same or other computers.
 A given application in a computer may function as a client with requests for services from other programs and also as a server of requests from other programs.

 Servers are often categorized in terms of their purpose.
 A few examples of the types of servers available are: